WinsDominoes/AnarchyEssentialsRewritten/README.md

 info:
     - "§410builders§310tools is a minecraft anarchy server"

-# /howto command
+# /howto command, this command will send this message to the players
 howto:
     - "1.
 Fuck off, 2.
 Kys, 3.
 Get the fuck outta here, 4.
 Get your ass outta here, 5.
 Leave"

-# /shit command
+# /shit command, this command will kill players
 shit:
     - "1.
 Dont ask for help, 2.
 Help Yourself"

-# /tpa command for vanilla servers
+# /tpa command for vanilla servers, this command will kill the player and send this message
 tpa:
     - "You think that would work?
 In your dreams"

-# /home for you to troll people with
+# /home for you to troll people with, this command will kick the player with the reason specified
 home:
     - "You aint getting that command aren't ya"

-# /sethome
+# /sethome this command will kill the player and send this message
 sethome:
     - "Ahhhhh ok, you tryna set your home?
 Get the hell outta here"
 ```